 - 1. Acquire securities for the purpose of exercising control over management; - 2.
 Invest more than 15% of its net assets in illiquid securities.
-In the event that such illiquid securities comprise more than 15% of the Fund's net assets due to appreciation or other like cause not related to direct investment, the Fund shall not purchase additional portfolio securities until such time as the Fund holds 15% of net assets or less in such illiquid securities; or - 3.
-Purchase additional portfolio securities if borrowings exceed 10% of net assets.
+In the event that such illiquid securities comprise more than 15% of the Fund's net assets due to appreciation or other like cause not related to direct investment, the Fund shall not purchase additional portfolio securities until such time as the Fund holds 15% of net assets or less in such illiquid securities; or

-Unless otherwise indicated and except for fundamental restriction No. 3 and non-fundamental restrictions No. 2 and No. 3 above, percentage limitations included in the restrictions apply at the time the Fund enters into a transaction.
+Unless otherwise indicated and except for fundamental restriction No. 3 and non-fundamental restriction No. 2 above, percentage limitations included in the restrictions apply at the time the Fund enters into a transaction.
 Accordingly, any later increase or decrease beyond the specified limitation resulting from a change in the Fund's net assets will not be considered in determining whether it has complied with its investment restrictions and will not compel the Fund to dispose of such security or other asset.